 The degree of your success will be directly proportional to your capacity to connect with them.

-Every successful candle fragrance manufacturer knows the innate value of trends.
+Every successful candle fragrance producer knows the innate value of trends.
 Whether you’re keeping up with the trends, bringing new life to old trends, or predicting what the next big trend will be, it is important to understand the fundamental principles of the trend phenomena.